We're all in this together.

 Q: Why haven't I been receiving the Weekly Newsletter on Fridays?

 A: For this season, we have switched to a weekly Wednesday email from our pastor to our entire congregation.
 This message contains all of the latest Cornerstone news.
 Once our on-site worship services and activities resume, we will return to our regular Friday emails.
+If you do not see the email in your inbox, be sure to check your spam or junk folder.

 We will continue to add information to this page as it becomes available and encourage you to check back frequently for updates.